XenomLight/EduChain/readme.md

 -   **Decentralized Credentials:** All certificates are issued and stored on-chain, making them tamper-proof and instantly verifiable from anywhere in the world.
 -   **Multiple Payment Methods:** Pay for courses using ICP tokens, QRIS (Indonesia), PayPal, and other digital payment options.
 -   **Inclusive Login Options:**
-    -   **Web3:** Plug Wallet, Internet Identity for blockchain-native access.
+    -   **Web3:** Internet Identity for blockchain-native access.
-    -   **Web2:** Email/password, Google login for traditional users.
 -   **Curated Learning Modules:** Access industry-relevant content from trusted educational partners.
--   **Automated Certification:** Upon completing a course, learners receive smart contract-powered certificates directly to their accounts, eliminating the need for centralized credential storage.
+-   **Automated Certification:** Upon completing a course, learners receive smart contract-powered certificates to their accounts, eliminating the need for centralized credential storage.
 -   **Partnerships:** Plans to collaborate with top educational providers like Dicoding, Harisenin.com, and others for diverse content.

 ---